Gary J. Rouse

 Gary J. Rouse received his legal education at Louisiana State University, graduating with a Juris Doctorate degree in 1970.
 Subsequent to graduating, Mr. Rouse served as Senior Law Clerk to Honorable Nauman F. Scott, United States District Court, Western District of Louisiana.
 Mr. Rouse has focused his professional efforts in the areas of Commercial Litigation, Construction Law, Fidelity and Surety Defense, Director and Officer Liability Defense, Real Estate Development, and Appellate Practice.

-In his 30 plus years of practicing commercial and construction related law, he has represented owners, developers, contractors, subcontractors, surety companies, banks, savings and loan institutions, and various insurance companies.
+In his nearly 50 years of practicing commercial and construction related law, he has represented owners, developers, contractors, subcontractors, surety companies, banks, savings and loan institutions, and various insurance companies.
 He has prepared documentation for real estate development and construction projects, including financing packages, and other project related documents for real estate development projects having a cumulative value of well in excess of $200 million.

 Mr. Rouse has handled construction documentation issues and/or litigation in Louisiana, Nevada, Texas, Alabama, Mississippi, Florida, and Georgia.
 He has extensive experience in handling matters under the Federal Miller Act, the Louisiana Private Works Statutes, and the Louisiana Public Works Act.
 He has litigated many different aspects of construction related problems, covering asphalt paving projects for airport runways, commercial parking facilities, foundation subsidence issues, high rise curtainwall installation, glass and glazing issues involving water intrusion, wastewater treatment plant construction, drinking water delivery systems, and window and wall system failures with related moisture and mold issues.
 His experience in construction matters covers a wide range of offsite and onsite improvements for a wide range of public and private construction projects.